chrismatteson/hashicorp_azure_training/docs/slides-tf.md

 name: defining-variables
 Variables
 -------------------------
 Variables provide inputs for Terraform.
 They can optionally have default values, and types.
-Variables are reused elsewhere via interpolation.
+Variables are reused elsewhere via references.

 ```hcl
 variable "location" {